-A revised Market-led Proposals Guideline was released by Treasurer, Tim Pallas on 18 November 2015.
+A revised Market-led Proposals Guideline was released in November 2017.

 The Market-led Proposals Guideline (the guideline) was updated in November 2017.
 The updated guideline reaffirms Government’s commitment to a transparent process for considering whether market-led proposals are in the public interest, represent value for money and are consistent with Government policy and priorities.

 Well-developed proposals are assessed through a five-stage process.
 Innovative ideas are assessed through a separate two-stage process outlined in Appendix 1 of the guideline.